mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

-This takes a private key (F, H_inv, F_inv, S) and a ciphertext C, and produces a secret string K. If the ciphertext is the same as what was proceduced by the key encapsulation procedure, then this will generate the same secret key K.
+This takes a private key (F, H_inv, F_inv, S) and a ciphertext C, and produces a secret string K. If the ciphertext is the same as what was proceduced by the key encapsulation procedure, then this will generate the same secret string K.

 We can follow this procedure: